 Dr. Alesia Maltz, Core Faculty, Department of Environmental Studies, Antioch University New England,

 Brett Amy Thelen, Science Director, Harris Center for Conservation Education

-Dan Kemp, MA Environmental Studies, Antioch University New England
+Dan Kemp, MS Environmental Studies, Antioch University New England

 Whole Terrain, Vol. 24 “About Time”